 All modes of military transportation, including Navy ships, tanks and aircraft, contained products contaminated with asbestos.
 Those products included thermal insulation, electric wiring insulation, brake pads and clutch pads.
 In addition, barracks and other buildings on military bases were constructed with asbestos cement pipes and a variety of other asbestos-containing materials.

 Today, veterans who served between 1940 and 1980 are at high risk of developing health problems from asbestos.
-Those who served more recently also are in danger because it took decades for the military to remove or replace asbestos products, and veterans who were deployed to Iraq and Afghanistan may have been exposed to asbestos in the debris of damaged buildings.
+Those who served more recently also are in danger because it took decades for the military to remove or replace asbestos products, and members of the military who were deployed to Iraq and Afghanistan may have been exposed to the mineral in the debris of damaged buildings.

 It wasn’t until the mid-1970s, after considerable publicity over the toxicity and long-term health risks of asbestos, that the military curtailed its use.
 Many of the veterans who are diagnosed today had their first occupational military exposure to asbestos during the Korean or Vietnam wars and soon thereafter.

-The VA website lists a variety of military duties that may have exposed veterans to asbestos.
+The VA website lists a variety of military duties that may have exposed members of the armed forces to the toxic mineral.
 The most dangerous occupations include mining, shipyard work and construction.

-U.S. Navy veterans were exposed to higher levels of asbestos than servicemen in other branches of the military because the Navy packed its vessels with asbestos materials from bow to stern.
+U.S. Navy members were exposed to higher levels of the toxic mineral than servicemen in other branches of the military because the Navy packed its vessels with asbestos materials from bow to stern.
 As a result, Navy veterans are diagnosed with mesothelioma and other asbestos-related illnesses at higher rates.

 The Navy began adding asbestos fireproofing materials to its ships in 1938.
 The following year, the Surgeon General of the U.S. Navy issued a warning about the dangers of asbestos exposure and the risk for asbestosis in the New York Navy Yard.